rupeshmore/k6-web-recorder/README.md

 - Filters out the request based on the domain of url to be recorded.

-- Records Think Time for the script.
+- Records think-time for the script.

 - Options to record specific headers in the scripts.

 ## Note
-All requests with `multipart/form-data` is not recorded.
+All requests with `multipart/form-data` are not recorded.
 As the k6 tool will not be able to playback the same request as a browser does.

 ## Close Recording
 Close the browser to close recording or close the app.